Personal hygiene

 Penis care

-If you have a foreskin (are uncircumcised) you have some extra things to think about when washing your penis.
+If you have a foreskin (are uncircumcised), you'll need to take extra care when washing your penis.

 You should clean your penis by: